Red-line Torpedo Barb

 Hardness: 90 – 447 ppm

-In the aquarium it’s easily-fed but a balanced diet comprising regular meals of small live and frozen foods such as bloodworm, Daphnia, and Artemia alongside good quality dried flakes and granules will being about optimal condition and colours.
+In the aquarium it is easily-fed but a balanced diet comprising regular meals of small live and frozen foods such as chironomid larvae (bloodworm), Daphnia, and Artemia alongside good quality dried products will being about optimal condition and colours.
 Sinking foods are best.

 Behaviour and CompatibilityTop ↑

-The similar-looking P. chalakkudiensis is occasionally traded as P. denisonii (see ‘Notes’) and is known to be more belligerent so it’s also possible that misidentification may be partly responsible.
+The similar-looking S. chalakkudiensis is occasionally traded as S. denisonii (see ‘Notes’) and is known to be more belligerent.

 Adult females tend to grow a little larger, are heavier-bodied, and a little less colourful than males.

-Large numbers are produced for the aquarium hobby in commercial facilities, presumably via stimulation with hormones.
+Large numbers are produced for the aquarium hobby in Southeast Asia and Eastern Europe, presumably via stimulation with hormones.

 A 2011 study of its reproductive biology revealed that the sex ratio in wild fish appears skewed in favour of males and that absolute fecundity, i.e., the total number of eggs per female at a given point in time, is relatively low compared with some relatives such as Systomus sarana or Rasbora daniconius.
 Such factors, combined with habitat degradation via pollution or alteration, are likely to have an adverse effect on natural recruitment while affecting population dynamics and potentially leading to a reduced number of individuals in a given population.

-S. denisonii can be told apart from S. chalakkudiensis by possession of a subterminal mouth (vs. inferior) and absence of a black marking in the dorsal-fin (vs. presence), plus the anterior red body stripe is also brighter and terminates beneath the centre of the dorsal-fin (vs. duller and terminates beneath or anterior to dorsal-fin origin).
+S. denisonii can be told apart from S. chalakkudiensis by possession of a subterminal mouth (vs. inferior), absence of a black marking in the dorsal-fin (vs. presence), and the scarlet body stripe being brighter and terminating beneath the centre of the dorsal-fin (vs. duller and terminates beneath or anterior to dorsal-fin origin).

 - Day, F., 1865 - Proceedings of the Zoological Society of London 1865(1): 286-318